 Three of the most popular bets at Cheltenham include:

 Expanded from three to four days in 2005, Cheltenham is now the richest jumps racing meeting in the world.
-Check out our breakdown of each day below and click through to a race preview for tips, trends and betting odds:
+Check out our breakdown of each day below:

 The feature race on Day One of the Cheltenham Festival is the Champion Hurdle over two miles.
 Legendary owner JP McManus has a fantastic record in this race, having won it with the likes of Epatante, Espoir d'Allen and Buveur d'Air in recent years.

 The supporting card is a stellar one, with the curtain raised by the Supreme Novices' Hurdle.
 The 'Cheltenham Roar' is infamous among racing fans and this race regularly produces future stars, as does the Arkle Challenge Trophy.